A Guide to English Bulldogs: Puppies, Temperament, Diet, and More

-While owning a Bulldog can be a very rewarding, you must be committed to meeting their particular needs, because it won't be long before you realize that he or she is quite stubborn and doesn't like to listen.
-Even so, he is a dog that loves to be with family and is generally good with children.
+While owning a Bulldog can be very rewarding, you must be committed to meeting their particular needs.
+It won't be long before you realize that your dog is quite stubborn and doesn't like to listen.
+Even so, these dogs love to be with family and are generally good with children.

 Choosing Your First Puppy